Large avalanche - turn inward

 Someone commented that the joseki then continues:

-White wins in the corner, but acc to the commentator it all depends on a ladder at .
+White wins in the corner, but according to the commentator it all depends on a ladder at .
 I do not yet see it.